 Scholars on IEPs are regularly assessed in their progress toward their goals and benchmarks through progress reports written by support staff with input from grade level teachers.
 Progress reports are required to be sent at least as often as parents are informed of their non-disabled child’s progress.

-Families with questions about Special Education, parents interested in participating in a Parents Advisory Council, or accommodation programs at Argosy Collegiate are urged to contact Mr. Jagannath, Director of Student Support to learn more about the services for scholars with disabilities.
+Families with questions about Special Education, parents interested in participating in a Parents Advisory Council, or accommodation programs at Argosy Collegiate are urged to contact Mr. Jagannath, Director of Scholar Support to learn more about the services for scholars with disabilities.